 Downward pressure on NBQ's long-term ratings could materialise if there is a significant deterioration in operating conditions, leading to a weakening of the bank's asset quality, profitability and/or capitalisation.
-Downward pressure on NBQ's ratings could also materialise if the bank fails to upgrade its risk management framework while growing in riskier segments.
+Downward pressure on NBQ's ratings could also materialise if the bank fails to upgrade its risk management framework while implementing its growth strategy.